JaafarRammal/FPGA_Year1_Project/README.md

 - In the same notebook folder create a text file named _highscores.txt_ and initialize it manually with 3 lines of 0 (as in 0/n0/n0/n)
 - You are now ready to play!

+PS: if you encounter problems with the highscore file or process, use the notebook _./Jupyter_Notebooks/Game_v2.ipynb_ as it runs the exact same game tools but without the highscore feature

 ### How to play: